Ruskki/RAG/README.md

 + While it is meant as a more readable version of the arch wiki, it is NOT supposed to replace it.
 If in any point you're stuck or don't understand, I suggest you head on over and have a quick read :)

 + I am by no means an arch expert, so please take my opinion with a grain of salt.
-If you happen to spot a mistake, missed step, incorrect command or find a better way to do some of these steps, you can send me a message over on discord!
-Similarly if you want help, you can also message me
+If you happen to spot a mistake, missed step, incorrect command or find a better way to do some of these steps, you can add an issue or send me a message!
+Similarly if you want help, you can also message me @ruskki_

-@ruskki_
++ At the moment, this is currently a WIP.
+Please be patient, I am aware there might be some sections that are hard to read or understand.
+I'm trying my best to make it easier to understand and more organized.
+So if you happen to stumble by, hello!

 ## Install